 How to Apply

-We accept seven categorical PGY-1 resident positions and six spots for designated preliminary residents who spend their PGY-1 year in general surgery then continue their training in specialties such as anesthesia, emergency medicine, ophthalmology, oral and maxillofacial surgery, radiology, or urology.
-We also have six spots for non-designated preliminary residents.
+We accept two (2) categorical PGY-1 surgeon scientist positions, ten (10) categorical PGY-1 resident positions and nine (9) spots for designated preliminary residents who spend one year in general surgery then continue their training in specialties such as anesthesia, emergency medicine, ophthalmology, oral and maxillofacial surgery, radiology, or urology.
+We also have twelve (12) spots for non-designated preliminary residents.

-After interviewing, applicants interested in our residency program are encouraged to come back for a Second Look Visit.
-Applicants spend a day with a house officer, starting with the Department's weekly M & M conference and Grand Rounds, and continuing on to the Operating Room or surgical patient wards.
+We encourage applicants who have interviewed with us to come back to our campus for a Second Look Visit (taking into account all COVID-19 precautions).
+You spend a day with a house officer, starting with the Department's weekly Morbidity and Mortality conference and Grand Rounds and continuing on to the operating room or surgical patient wards.